 The March of Dimes offers an exciting internship program based in its Washington, DC office that gives participants the opportunity to learn about our government and make a difference in federal and state policies related to women, infants, children and families.

 The March of Dimes Office of Government Affairs in Washington, DC conducts and coordinates advocacy activities at the federal and state levels around key maternal and child health policy priorities.
 Our advocacy priorities include ensuring access to health care for women, children and families; promoting medical and scientific research on pregnancy and birth outcomes; advancing prevention and education activities related to health pregnancy and birth, such as tobacco cessation; and supporting issues important to tax-exempt organizations.

 The Office of Government Affairs houses both the federal and state government affairs activities.
 On the federal level, our team of registered lobbyists advocates with Congress and Administration agencies on issues such as health care reform implementation, maternal and child health programs, public health, Medicaid, CHIP and private insurance issues, NIH research, CDC educational and public health programs, and budget priorities.
-Our state government affairs team works directly with our 50 state chapters on priorities for state legislative action, such as newborn screening program improvements, budget levels, and health care reform implementation.
+Our state government affairs team works directly with our market colleagues (who cover each state, the District of Columbia and Puerto Rico) on priorities for state legislative action, such as newborn screening program improvements, budget levels, and health care reform implementation.